 In 24 hours, between Wednesday and Thursday last week, nearly three quakes were recorded in the region of Gap and Digne (Hautes-Alpes and Alpes-de-Haute-Provence), with intensities between 1.1 to 4.1 on the Richter scale.
 Thankfully, there was no damage or casualties.
 The strongest quake (4.1) was even felt on the Cote d’Azur.
 Particularly in Nice, where about twenty people alerted the central French seismological office based in Strasbourg.
-Three minutes earlier, an earthquake of 3.5 occurred, 32 kilometres from Gap.
+Three minutes earlier, an earthquake of 3.5 occurred, 32 kilometers from Gap (Monaco news announced).

 Should we worry?